-This paper has been prepared for discussion at a public meeting of the International Accounting Standards Board (Board) and does not represent the views of the Board or any individual member of the Board.
-Comments on the application of IFRS® Standards do not purport to set out acceptable or unacceptable application of IFRS Standards.
-Technical decisions are made in public and reported in IASB® Update.
+This paper has been prepared for discussion at a public educational meeting of the US Financial Accounting Standards Board (the FASB) and the International Accounting Standards Board (the IASB).
+It does not represent the views of the boards or any individual member of either board.
+Comments on the application of IFRS® Standards or US GAAP do not purport to set out acceptable or unacceptable application of IFRS Standards or US GAAP.
+Technical decisions are made in public and reported in FASB Action Alert or IASB® Update.